yohokr7/Edgar-AllanPoe/README.md

 The Stock Data runs through 02/08/2013 to 02/07/2018 and can be found at: https://www.kaggle.com/camnugent/sandp500/data

 ## Caveats
-The Code can only be run for the following years: 2014, 2015, 2016, 2017.
+The Stock Data did not include Adjusted Close prices, so any evalutions could be effected by any Stock Splits or Dividends.
-The Stock Data also did not include Adjusted Close prices, so any evalutions could be effected by any Stock Splits or Dividends
+Different ContextRef ID formats are used between different companies and different years.
+Due to the time limitations on the project, I could not code it to dynamically find the CRef ID's, and instead I hard coded it to working with Microsoft's pre-2017 CRef ID Format.